Gisto/Gisto/README.md

 # ℹ️ About

-Gisto is a code snippet manager that runs on GitHub Gists and adds additional features such as searching, tagging and sharing snippets while including a rich code editor.
-All your data is stored on GitHub and you can access it from GitHub Gists at any time with changes carrying over to Gisto
+Gisto is a code snippet manager that runs on GitHub Gists / GitLab Snippets / local in-browser database and adds additional features such as searching, tagging and sharing snippets while including a rich code editor.
+All your data is stored on GitHub/GitLab and you can access it from GitHub Gists or GitLab Snippets at any time with changes carrying over to Gisto.
+You can also use local storage to save snippets directly in your browser without an account.

 ---